 And if your child’s dentist recommended braces at the last visit, this could be a good time to get started on orthodontic treatment.
 Straighter teeth means less food particles getting stuck in your kids’ teeth and less gum inflammation.
 Why wait to get them on the path to better oral health?

-Besides the traditional metal braces, most orthodontists also offer clear ceramic braces, Invisalign aligners and lingual braces.
+Besides metal braces, most orthodontists also offer clear ceramic braces and Invisalign aligners.
 There is no one choice for everybody so make sure you get evaluated and talk to your orthodontist about which type of treatment is best for your particular situation.

 - These are permanently adhered to your teeth and can only be taken off by the orthodontist at the end of treatment

-- The orthodontist tightens the wires during treatment to help shift the teeth
+- The orthodontist adjusts wires during treatment to help shift the teeth

 - There are certain food and drink restrictions with this treatment